 The idea hit us in late 2000 when a few Pittsburgh dancers, back from a recent exchange, thought, “Why can’t we do this in Pittsburgh!?”

 This year we are planning an in-person event and only inviting those who are fully vaccinated, so make sure you’re able to come and dance with us!
-Bands, DJs, and venue announcements coming soon!
+Bands are posted already, but stay tuned to learn more about our new venue and our rockstar DJs!

 November 21, 2020